riccardonicolaidis/simulation-Geant4-template/README.md

 This is a **CMake** project.
 Therefore, a CMake file is required.
 In this case, the file is named **CMakeLists.txt**.
 The subdirectory **build/** is needed to compile the project.

+The project also contains a method for saving data in root files.
+The instructions for Geant to store data are contained in the **run.cc** file.

 ---------------------------------------